 Commercial use vs. public information

-While an athlete’s image may be used to inform the public about sporting events, it may not be commercially exploited without permission.
-This means that advertisements, promotional materials, and branded content featuring an athlete must have their explicit consent.
-If an athlete’s image or name is used without consent, they have the right to take legal proceedings to protect their interests.
+While an athlete’s image may be used to inform the public about sports events, it may not be commercially exploited without permission.
+This means that advertisements, promotional materials, and branded content featuring an athlete cannot be used without their explicit consent.
+If their image or name is used without consent, athletes have the right to take legal action to protect their interests.

 Key considerations